Compare ETS

 The use of offset credits is not allowed.

-The EU ETS and the Swiss ETS have been linked since 2020.
+The EU ETS 1 and the Swiss ETS have been linked since 2020.
 A direct link was created between the registries of both systems.
 It allows regulated entities to transfer allowances from an account in one system to an account in the other system.
-Allowances issued in one system can be surrendered for emissions generated in either of the two systems.
+Allowances that can be used for compliance purposes in one system are recognised for compliance purposes of the other system.

-Fuel ETS (national): in Austria and Germany, to be replaced by the EU ETS 2 from 2027 onward.
+Fuel ETS (national): in Austria and Germany, to be replaced by the EU ETS 2 [see ‘EU ETS 2 factsheet’]).

 Carbon tax (national): in Denmark, Estonia, Finland, France, Hungary, Latvia, Netherlands, Norway, Poland, Slovenia, Spain, and Sweden.